mustafar/nh-recipes/content/blog/chicken-65/index.md

 # Ingredients
 ### For the marinade
 * ½ kg boneless chicken (or ½ kg paneer cubes, or 1 medium cauliflower, cut into small florets with a bit of stem)
-* 1 tbsp ginger-garlic paste (1tsp if using paneer or cauliflower)
+* 1 tbsp ginger-garlic paste (1 tsp if using paneer or cauliflower)
 * 1 tsp red chili powder
 * Juice of 1 lemon
 * 1 cup yogurt